The Clifford theory of the n-qubit Clifford group: The Pauli and Clifford groups

 \subsection{Definitions}

-Here we recall the definitions of the Pauli and Clifford groups and discuss the various definitions of the Clifford group in the literature. \begin{definition} Let $U(d)$ be the set of d-by-d unitary matrices where d is some power of 2.
-This has a standard representation on the complex vector space $\mathbb{C}^d$ \cite{Fulton1991RepresentationTA}.
+Here we recall the definitions of the Pauli and Clifford groups. \begin{definition} Let $U(d)$ be the set of d-by-d unitary matrices, where d is some power of 2.
+This has a standard representation on $\mathbb{C}^d$, the complex vector space \cite{Fulton1991RepresentationTA}.
 Let $v_0, v_1$ be an orthonormal basis of $\mathbb{C}^2$ and define the linear operators $X$, $Y$ and $Z$ by